This simple yet satisfying recipe combines pan-fried breaded eggplant with fresh basil, mozzarella and pesto for a cheesy summer pasta bake!

 - The breaded eggplant is great on its own as a side or appetizer.
 It's great served with marinara sauce or even pesto.

 I haven't tested it myself but it should work.
 I've had success breading tofu with a flax egg and soy milk (instead of an egg and cow's milk) and eggplant shouldn't be any different.
 Miyoko's makes a great vegan mozzarella that would go well in place of standard mozzarella.
 Choose a dairy-free pesto.
-My avocado pesto would be great here!
+The pesto from my avocado pesto pasta would be great here!

 Yes, this pasta bake can be made with your favorite gluten-free pasta and gluten-free breadcrumbs.